watson-developer-cloud/assistant-with-discovery/README.md

 # How the app works
 The application is designed and trained for chatting with a cognitive car.
 The chat interface is on the left, and the JSON that the JavaScript code receives from the server is on the right.
 A user is able to ask two primary categories of questions.

 Commands may be issued to the car to perform simple operations.
-These commands are run against a small set of sample data trained with intents like these:
+These commands are run against a small set of sample data trained with intents like "turn_on", "weather", and "capabilities"

-    turn_on
-    weather
-    capabilities

-Example commands that can be executed by the Conversation service are "turn on windshield wipers" or "play music".
+Example commands that can be executed by the Conversation service are:

+    turn on windshield wipers
+    play music

 This app has also ingested and trained itself based on a car manual.
 In addition to conversational commands, you can also ask questions that you would expect to have answered in your car manual.
+For example:

-For example, "How do I check my tire pressure" or "How do I turn on cruise control".
+    How do I check my tire pressure
+    How do I turn on cruise control

 To watch a video about the code behind this app, see below.